koronkowy/terms-list/README.md

 ========

 I was super tired of my 320+ page, 64k word document for learning.
 It was hard to keep track of terms and if I repeated them and hard to access mobile.
 So I threw them into a little gh page.
+Now terms-list has a search bar that searches the terms (not the definitions) and links to other projects in my ecosystem of little GitHub pages.

 How To Submit
 ===============